Chegg (CHGG)

 Started as a physical textbook rental service, Chegg (NYSE:CHGG) is now a digital platform addressing student pain points by providing study and academic assistance.

-- Products and services aren't resonating with the market as its revenue declined by 10.2% annually over the last three years
+- Products and services have few die-hard fans as sales have declined by 21.1% annually over the last three years

 Why There Are Better Opportunities Than Chegg